thboileau/thboileau.github.io/restlet-framework-site/content/documentation/user-guide/2.4/introduction/whats-new/1.1/overview.md

 ---
+title: Overview
-title: In version 1.1
+longTitle: What's new in version 1.1
-weight: 6
+weight: 1
 ---
 # Introduction